 Perform the following steps to configure an external CTS token store:

-Open the AM console and navigate to Configure > Server Defaults, and then click CTS.
+In the AM admin UI, go to Configure > Server Defaults, and click CTS.

 External Token Store

-Parameter Value Notes SSL/TLS Enabled True When connecting to DS 7, or a DS server in production mode, enable secure connections.
+When connecting to DS 7, or a DS server in production mode, enable secure connections.
 When you enable SSL/TLS, make sure the AM server can trust the DS server certificate and that the certificate matches the CTS store FQDN.
-Connection String(s)

 Use the LDAPS port.
 Alternatively, use the LDAP port with StartTLS, as in